FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ```

 Here, if the user submits a birthday, we try to parse it into a date.
-The dateparser module is pretty good at understanding different date formats (e.g “1 Jan 90”, “Jan 1 1990”, “1/1/1990”, etc), while FusionAuth needs the date in a specific format (“1990-01-01”).
+The dateparser module is pretty good at understanding different date formats (e.g “1 Jan 90", “Jan 1 1990", “1/1/1990", etc), while FusionAuth needs the date in a specific format (“1990-01-01").
 Therefore, we attempt to parse whatever the user gave us into a date, reformat it, and then send it across to FusionAuth using the `patch_user` function.

-Now you can visit the Django app at [http://localhost:8000](http://localhost:8000), press the link to log in, sign up as a new user using GMail (if you used your main Google account as the “admin” FusionAuth user and want to test this using a new user, then do this through an incognito or private window and sign up with a second Google account.)
+Now you can visit the Django app at [http://localhost:8000](http://localhost:8000), press the link to log in, sign up as a new user using GMail (if you used your main Google account as the “admin" FusionAuth user and want to test this using a new user, then do this through an incognito or private window and sign up with a second Google account.)

-Once you’ve added your birthday, you’ll be able to see it in the dashboard.
+Once you've added your birthday, you'll be able to see it in the dashboard.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/dashboard.png" alt="The private dashboard with the user's birthday." class="img-fluid" figure=false %}

-If you log into the FusionAuth app as the main admin user, navigate to users, and select the user that added a birthday, you’ll also be able to see it there (with the user’s age calculated so you don’t have to do the maths yourself).
+If you log into the FusionAuth app as the main admin user, navigate to users, and select the user that added a birthday, you'll also be able to see it there (with the user's age calculated so you don't have to do the maths yourself).

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/birthdayinfusionauth.png" alt="Viewing the user's birthday in FusionAuth." class="img-fluid" figure=false %}